 SDM: What is the difference between the designs of the '60 and contemporary?

-Anna Bartoli:Among the years 60 to design and make design now there is an abyss.
-In the 60 first innovation born from the need to do, to give the products that were not there, there was an innovation on materials, an innovation on the types, the lack of serial products that could be used at all, so there was a flourishing of innovative products.
+Anna Bartoli:Between designing in the 60 years and designing, there is now an abyss.
+In the 60 years, innovation first of all arose from the need to do, to give products that were not there, there was an innovation on materials, an innovation on typologies, the lack of serial products that could serve everyone, so there has been a flourish of innovative products.

-First there was the idea of the industrial production of design, especially in the furniture industry, the products were all handmade, hand over 60 years we have witnessed the application of technologies in the field of design for furniture and more, then especially the social, to respond to people's needs with products that existed even before, all this has produced epochal inventions.
+Before the idea of industrial production of design did not exist, especially in the furniture sector, the products were all artisanal, but in the 60 years there was the application of technologies in the design sector for furniture and not only, then above all social needs, to respond to the needs of the population with products that did not even exist before, all this has produced epochal inventions.

 Now there is everything, there is too much, especially in our furniture industry, there is no need to have a new chair, a new library or a new kitchen, so you work in a traditional way, yet Product , especially with regard to the finishing, the technical performance, the perfection of detail.

-From my point of view now we're just changing so epocalmente design becomes also the study of the business process in all its aspects, the commercial process, the service, the customer engagement, the explanation of what's behind the product, representing the difference between a company and another and between one product and another.
+From my point of view now we are really changing epocally so the design also becomes the study of the business process in all its aspects, the commercial process, the service, the involvement of the customer, the explanation of what is behind the product, which represents the difference between one company and another and between one product and another.

 So the role of the designer has changed so much, we have to know everything about the business world, we can no longer take care only to design a product.